 This journey towards minimalism has been far more life-changing and life-giving than I expected.
 The possessions in our lives define who we are on a far deeper level than we realize.
 And as a result, the process of removing them teaches us valuable truths about ourselves and the lives we live.

-As I consider the past five years and all that I have learned, the following life-giving truths reveal themselves as the most significant:
+As I consider the years and all that I have learned, the following life-giving truths reveal themselves as the most significant:

 Thank you so much for reading and supporting Becoming Minimalist.
 There are still exciting days ahead.